Where to Stay on Kauai: A Lodging Guide

 club wyndham ka eo kai (affordable) – check price

-Located 2 miles from Hanalei Beach Park.
-Features rooms with outdoor decks, a large outdoor pool, tennis courts, and the Princeville Golf Course about 1 mile away.
-A great and affordable option that puts you within striking distance of some of Kauai’s most beautiful locations!
+Located just 2 miles from Hanalei Beach Park, this property features rooms with outdoor decks, a large outdoor pool, tennis courts, and is only about a mile from the Princeville Golf Course.
+It’s a great and affordable option that puts you within easy reach of some of Kauai’s most stunning spots!

 Top Things to Do on the North Side